openfin/platform-api-project-seed/cs/Openfin.PlatformAPI.Demo/README.md

 * Examples of the configuration required to use the Platform API and apply customizations
 * Usage of the Platform API to group, tab, and rearrange application windows
+* API examples of Window management and creation
 * API examples of View management and creation
 * API examples of Snapshot saving and applying
 * API examples of Layout management